tusharlock10/paladins.js/README.md

 - Well maintained and up-to-date library
 - All of the methods have the exact response type
-- Removed the deprecated `request` library for `axios`
 - Updated champion enums to include `Azaan` as per `Absolution` patch
+- Does not rely on any Node specific libraries like `fs` or `path`

 ## Changelog

-### v3.1.1
+### v3.2.0
-- *BREAKING CHANGE*: removed error handling from `getPlayer` api
-- *BREAKING CHANGE*: removed custom errors from the api
-- *BREAKING CHANGE*: removed `getMatchModeDetailsBatch` api due to its inappropriate name
+- *BREAKING CHANGE*: renamed `GetMatchIDSByQueue` ApiResponse interface to `GetMatchIdsByQueue`
-- Added `getMatchDetailsBatch` api which gives response similar to `getMatchDetails`
-- Added `GetMatchDetailsBatch` interface in `ApiResponses`
-- Removed unnecessary interfaces from ApiResponses
+- *BREAKING CHANGE*: renamed `Data` objects from capital to pascal case and changed keys from strings to enums
+- Refactored `ApiResponse`, `Data`, `Enums`, `Strings` into their own folders
-- Removed unnecessary documentation for `@params` and `@return`
+- Updated documentation for a few API methods
-- Removed usage of `fs` module for caching sessions.
-This library can be used in froned-end as well
-- Removed fire emoji from README.md

->__Reason__: pe-paladins.js library is an intermediary between your application and paladins api.
-Its up-to the application to handle the error correctly on its own.
-This library should provide the response directly from paladins api with minimal processing.
+- Updated `getPlayerQueueStats` and `getMatchIdsByQueue` queueId params to be Enums.Queue instead of number

+>__Reason__: these changes are a part of the library refactoring and removing clutter, and making things consistent.
+These will be the last set of breaking changes.

 ## Install